paulgb/d3class/1-selectors.md

     voteAccessor({name: 'Jane', votes: 190});
 </div>

+---

-Using your `voteAccessor` implementation, we can turn the `<div>`s into a simple bar chart by setting the widths according to the vote counts.
+Using your `voteAccessor` implementation, we can turn the `<div>` elements into a simple bar chart by setting the widths according to the vote counts.

     s.style('width', voteAccessor);
     s.style('background', 'lightgreen');